alinahle123/ensemble-of-classifiers/README.md

 # ensemble of classifiers
- algorithms are : ada boost , gradient boosting
+ algorithms are : ada boost , gradient boosting , bagging